mozulevskyi/search/README.md

-# README
+# Sample Search Application

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is sample search application with preload data from .json file.

+What in use for this project:
-* Ruby version
+* Ruby version - 2.6.2

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails version - 5.2.3